shaysugg/Notes/OOP/Dive Into Design Patterns/Design Principles.md

 }
 ```
 ### Encapsulations on class level
-It's better to seperate classes to have less responsibility and their purpose become more underestandable.
+It's better to separate classes to have less responsibility and their purpose become more understandable.
 **Example:**
 * before:
 ![](attachments/before-encapsulation-class.png)